-The scoring system resulted in many sites achieving the highest score of 3/5 for biodiversity (Appendix 7).
+The 386 inventoried sites in the Plan Area were assessed and scored using the seven criteria for Local Green Space designation noted above.
+However, the scoring system resulted in many sites achieving the highest score of 3/5 for biodiversity (Appendix 7).
 To overcome the limitations and to highlight sites representing the best for biodiversity in Witherley, the Parish Biodiversity Grade, introduced by the Consultant Ecologist, was taken into account (Page 33, Appendix 11 - Witherley Parish Ecological Survey 2019).
 Three sites achieved Grade 5 on a scale of 1-5.
 With Grade 5 considered to be 'a site of significant value to biodiversity and one of the best within the Parish'.
 Sites 603 and 338 received a Grade 5 and the scores for these sites was moderated from a score of 3 to a score 4 in the Local Green Space Evidence Base (Appendix 8).